TheAdnan/focustube/README.md

   </a>
 </p>
 <p align="center">
-Watch your YouTube videos while scrolling through down the comments
+Watch your YouTube videos while scrolling down through  the comments
 </p>

               ## About
-A WebExtension for watching YouTube videos while scrolling down the comment section
+A WebExtension for watching YouTube videos while scrolling down the comment section.

 ### Installation
 You can install the extension from this [link](https://addons.mozilla.org/en-US/firefox/addon/focus-tube/).
 Cheers! 🎉